jonathanfrawley/cog/README.markdown

 #cog - a KISS 2D game library written in C

+##Getting started
+Use cmake to build the project in a seperate directory.
+For example on linux:

+    mkdir build
+    cd build
+    cmake ../src
+    make

+This will build a bunch of tests.
+To run one, first copy the media folder into the current directory:

+    cp -rf ../media ./

+and then run the test:

+    ./test_anim

 ##What is cog?
 Cog is a 2D game library written to allow games to be prototyped quickly without sacrificing speed or portability.
 Developed with the KISS philosophy and borrowing concepts from the brilliant actionscript game framework flixel.